 Bucharest is the only city outside Slovakia where we have a physical office — **Piața Presei Libere, sector 1**.
 That's not a virtual address for invoicing, nor a satellite set up on paper before a tender.
 It's MPIS's second pillar branch, the place where the Slovak-Romanian team sits on the same floor, and the node through which every Romanian engagement runs.
 From the geography of our business, Romania is **the second strongest base right after Slovakia**, and Bucharest is its main point.

-Our delivered project `edge-datacenter-telco` (2024) is the Bucharest reference point we speak from with clients in the city.
-The telco operator needed a modern edge data centre dimensioned for 5G load — moving base computation closer to radio cells, reduced round-trip latency, and deterministic throughput via InfiniBand backbone.
-The delivery comprised four main layers: **Vertiv SmartMod** modular enclosure (factory-assembled, delivered in sections, stood up on site in 6 days), **InfiniBand NDR** for intra-rack and cross-rack communication, **DWDM** optical transport for uplinks into the operator core network, and **EcoStruxure IT** as the DCIM supervisory layer with integration into the operator NOC.
+For Romanian telco operators we engage from Bucharest on edge data centre design dimensioned for 5G load — moving base computation closer to radio cells, reduced round-trip latency, and deterministic throughput via InfiniBand backbone.
+Our design stack here is **Vertiv SmartMod** modular enclosures (factory-assembled, deliverable in sections, stand-up within a week), **InfiniBand NDR** for intra-rack and cross-rack communication, **DWDM** optical transport for uplinks into the operator core network, and **EcoStruxure IT** as the DCIM supervisory layer with integration into the operator NOC.

-This project wasn't about "size" — it was about **modularity and repeatability**.
+This kind of project isn't about "size" — it's about **modularity and repeatability**.
 Vertiv SmartMod is dimensioned as a building block: the same design can be replicated at multiple edge locations with minimal adjustments.
 For an operator planning to roll 5G across the country, modularity matters more than the absolute capacity of a single node.
-For us the interesting part was how the **documentation** had to be designed — not for one-off delivery, but as a template for follow-on deployments in Iași, Cluj, Constanța.
-Every CAD drawing, every EPLAN schematic, every EcoStruxure IT view was done with awareness it would repeat.
+The documentation discipline matters as much as the hardware — every CAD drawing, every EPLAN schematic, every EcoStruxure IT view must be designed as a template that scales to follow-on deployments in Iași, Cluj, Constanța.
+We haven't yet delivered an edge DC in Bucharest; this is the segment where we're actively pre-engaging with the Bucharest team in residence at Piața Presei Libere.

 Bucharest IT cluster